d3fc/d3fc/packages/d3fc-pointer/README.md

 # d3fc-pointer

-Very simple component which emits an event to indicate the current mouse or touch position over the selection.
+Very simple component which emits an event to indicate the current mouse or touch position over a selection.
 Useful for implementing uni-directional data flow in a visualisation and not a lot else.

 [Main d3fc package](https://github.com/ScottLogic/d3fc)